Amandeepkaur00/Aman-blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 6-Mar-2022**
 <h3 align='center'>Basic setup for Nankana Sahib Public school</h3>
 - Today I am done with the basic setup of Nankana Sahib Public School.
 I have created three programs Class 1, Class 2, Class 3 and three instructors for each class , four courses for each class, and 2-2 topics per courses, three room and other basic requirements.
-I have imported data of 8 students using the data import feature in erpnext and also tried to update the existing record which is working fine without any issue.
+I have imported data of 8 students using the data import feature in ErpGuru and also tried to update the existing record which is working fine without any issue.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->